nicolasdespres/hunittest/README.md

   tells you whether the test suite was successful.
 * `-t/--top-level-directory` option just like `unittest`.
 * Filter rules system.
+* Time individual tests
+* Import error in test module are easy to debug.

 # Installation